jorendorff/git-ignorance/ignorance.md

     	bare = false
     	logallrefupdates = true

-All these variables and many more are documented in `man git-config`.
+These and many more are documented in `man git-config`.

 > OK, so what are "git logical variables" (`git var`)?

 ???

+> What happens if I type `git add .git`?
+Is that bad?

+Nothing happens. git silently ignores this, I imagine because this happens every time you do `git add .*`.

+If you try something more specifically wrong, like `git add .git/` or `git add .git/HEAD`, you get an error message.

 ## References and reflogs